dacker-team/pydatasource/README.md

 ## 2) First example

-1) Create the folder you want to use to manage your pydatasource project.
-Here we use datasource.
-Create a first folders structure as described here:
+1) Create the folder you want to use to organize your pydatasource project.
+Here we have called it "datasource".
+Create a first folders structure as described below. <br>
+Here we added 2 groups (=layers) of 2 queries: "sales" and "customer_support"
     ```
     datasource
     │